 What followed – said Buffett – was the sound of silence.
 This is indeed surprising.
 Hedge fund managers’ objectives may be fuzzier, but if you manage a long-only US equity fund with a mandate to outperform the S&P500 and you genuinely believe you can do it, what better promotional opportunity is there than to bet against Warren Buffett and win?

-Be as it may, only one manager took up the challenge.
+Be that as it may, only one manager took up the challenge.
 And – bless him – he did not choose five long-only funds, nor five hedge funds, but five funds of hedge funds: he picked five funds that picked more than 100 hedge funds that picked thousands of stocks.
 Nothing wrong with that, in principle.
 Presumably, each of the five funds of funds managers believed he could select a portfolio of hedge funds that, at least on average, would do so much better than the S&P500 that, despite the double fee layer, it would itself end up well ahead of the index.
 They were wrong, very wrong (p.
 22).
 Over the nine years from 2008 to 2016, the S&P500 returned 85.4% (7.1% per annum).
 Only fund of funds C got somewhat close, with a return of 62.8% (5.6% per annum).
 The other four funds returned, in order: 28.3%, 8.7%, 7.5% and 2.9% (that is 2.8%, 0.9%, 0.8% and 0.3% per annum).

 Result: Buffett’s valiant and solitary challenger, Mr. Ted Seides, co-manager, at the time, of Protégé Partners, played a very bad hand and made a fool of himself.
 But Buffett was lucky: he set out to prove ‘Bogle’s truth’ and observe index-like returns before fees, turning into underperformance after fees, but what he got was abysmal returns.
 Except perhaps for fund C, the gaping hole between the funds and the S&P500 had very little to do with fees.
 Buffett estimated that about 60% of all gains achieved by the five funds of funds went into the two fee layers.
 But even if fund D, returning a whopping 0.3% per year, had charged nothing, to select hedge funds that charged nothing, it would still have ended up well below the index.
 Same for funds A and E and, likely, for fund B.